hideyukiinada/benchmark/README.md

 If I divide 28.382499 by 0.178036, I'd get 159.419999325979

 So, for this training, **Linux with the 1080 GPU was 159x faster than the Mac mini with CPU**.
 When I was running my scripts to test accuracy against CIFAR-10, it took 5+ hours to run 100 epochs (e.g. 5.17 hours for the keras_29 script).
 If I had run these scripts on my Mac mini, it would have taken 795 hours or 33 days.
-I haven't seen a performance metrics between the latest version of Macbook Pro vs 2014 Mac mini, but I doubt that it's 159x faster.
+I haven't seen a performance metrics between the latest version of MacBook Pro vs 2014 Mac mini, but I doubt that an MBP is 159x faster.

-## Implications
-I'd like to share my view on how the need for GPU would impact software development companies who are or will be building a team of ML developers or data scientists for image processing (classification/object detection/generation) using a convolutional neural network.
-My experience is more limited for NLP, but my experience is that LSTM is also slow to train on CPU which is demonstrated by the fact that there is a special Keras LSTM class for GPU called [CuDNNLSTM](https://keras.io/layers/recurrent/).
-Because of the slowness of training on CPU, a developer in the above mentioned ML areas, GPU is not a nice to have hardware, but a must-have as it is nearly impossible for a developer to develop an ML application and wait for 30+ days to get a result of a single run.

-I see two paths forward.
-One is to use a crowd vendor's GPU environment such as AWS.
-Another option is to work with the IT team for getting a desktop with an highend GPU.
-The first option may be relatively painless if your CI and production environment already run in crowd vendor's space.
-However, if you have a inhouse CI environment, that means that you also need to have the CI environment set up with the crowd vendor to do an official training of a model and test.
-If you go for the second option, then instead of or in addition to handing out a high-end laptop, you also need to start handing out a desktop or a special laptop with a high-end GPU.
-Also, before you buy a GPU, you may want to research to see what GPU cards are compliant with Nvidia's licensing terms.
-For example, this article from a year ago discusses [the prohibition of a GeForce card](https://www.theregister.co.uk/2018/01/03/nvidia_server_gpus/).

 ## Script used
 [Modified version of CIFAR-10 classification script](https://github.com/hideyukiinada/benchmark/blob/master/project/benchmark1) to just run a single batch